K3 Technology

 K3 Technology's help desk support for Dallas healthcare organizations provides:

-• Priority response for clinical system issues — EHR outages, e-prescribing failures, and patient-facing technology problems get immediate attention
+• Priority triage for clinical system issues — EHR outages, e-prescribing failures, and patient-facing technology problems should have documented escalation expectations

 • Staff trained on healthcare systems — our support team understands common EHR issues, HL7/FHIR integration challenges, medical device connectivity, and healthcare-specific workflows

-• HIPAA-aware support practices — our team follows HIPAA-compliant procedures when accessing PHI during troubleshooting, including minimum necessary access and audit trail documentation
+• HIPAA-aware support practices — our team follows HIPAA-aware procedures when accessing PHI during troubleshooting, including minimum necessary access and audit trail documentation

 • New employee onboarding — we configure new clinical and administrative staff with appropriate EHR access, role-based permissions, and HIPAA training enrollment